astraio/api-docs/README.md

 #### Contact

-* For more info, including rates, check out: https://astra.io/
-* To sign up for a **60-day free trial**, visit: https://astra.io/trial/
-* For support, feature requests, or bugs, e-mail: [hello@astra.io](mailto:hello@astra.io)
+Astra has been sunsetted, and we're no longer accepting trial accounts or feature requests.

+For questions about moving off Astra, please contact us directly: [hello@astra.io](mailto:hello@astra.io)

 #### Future Work

-While tested and stable, this version of Astra is a **preview release** which we'll be actively expanding.

-We have plans for implementing usage endpoints, cache rulesets, auth tokens, query ranges/paging, and more.
-If there's an object type, transform, or other feature you need, please [contact us](mailto:hello@astra.io).
+This version of Astra is a **preview release** which we are sunsetting.
+Prior to ending development, we had also planned usage endpoints, cache rulesets, auth tokens, query ranges/paging, and more.

 #### Contents